Pure Community Eco-trekking trail – an ethical and sustainable trek !

 What next, after the trek?

-According to your time available and interest, after this trek you may also consider visit Chitwan national park before heading back, a perfect place to chill out and enjoy the wildlife safari tour.
+According to your time available and interest, after this trek you may also consider visiting Chitwan national park before heading back, a perfect place to chill out and enjoy the wildlife safari tour.
 Or join us on our Seti Gandaki or Kaligandaki River (trips organized by our professional sister company Ultimate Descents Nepal)

 Trek and Pokhara